-The trim tabs are sealed, waterproof and maintenance free.
-General cleaning is recommended, and marine growth should be removed when the boat is out of the water.
-Also inspect the sacrificial anodes regularly and replace as necessary, refer to chapter 5 for additional information.
+The trim tabs are a completely sealed unit, waterproof and maintenance free.
+Aside from a general cleaning when the boat is out of the water you should also inspect the planes and hinges for marine growth and remove as necessary.